-Figure 8.2: Selection ratios for Florida panther for 6 habitat types (1-6) using Manly's Selectivity Measure.
-Habitat type is on x-axis and selectivity measure is on y-axis for a) all panthers and b) each panther.
+Figure 8.4: Selection ratios for mule deer for 5 habitat types (1-5) using Manly's Selectivity Measure.
+Habitat type is on x-axis and selectivity measure is on y-axis for a) all deer and b) each deer.

-Manly's Selectivity Measure in a Design III would suggest that Florida panther are using habitat types 1 and 2 more than they are available (Figure 5.1a).
-Use of the 6 habitat types for each panther identifies variability between each panther but the trend appears similar across all study animals.
+Manly's Selectivity Measure in a Design III would suggest that mule deer in southwestern Colorado are using habitat types 4 and 5 more than they are available (Figure 8.4).
+Use of the 5 habitat types for each mule deer identifies variability between each mule deer but the trend appears similar across all study animals.
 Selectivity measure is a general first step look at resource selection but does not really use all the data we have available to use in a Design III study.
 Although methods of resource selection can be conducted regardless of study design (i.e., I, II, III), the remaining sections of this chapter will focus on Design III because it provides the most detail for each individual animal and should be the goal of most study designs on wildlife for resource selection analysis.

-8.4 Resource selection functions
+8.5 Resource selection functions

 Resource selection requires "used" and "available" habitats and the study designs would take up an entire course all on there own.
 In this section, we hope to show how we can go about this approach all in R and not need to involve excel spreadsheets with multiple columns of data.
-More details on methods to estimate resource selection functions (RSFs) or resource selection probability funcitons (RSPFs) can be found in the literature (Manly et al. 2002, Millspaugh et al. 2006, Johnson et al. 2006).
-We do not expect you to be experts in RSFs after this section but we want you to be able to implement these methods in R after determining study design, data collection protocol, and methodology to best achieve your research objectives.
+More details on methods to estimate resource selection functions (RSFs) or resource selection probability funcitons (RSPFs) can be found in the literature (Manly et al. 2002, Johnson et al. 2006, Millspaugh et al. 2006).
+We do not expect you to be experts in RSFs after this section but we want you to be able to implement variious models for RSF analysis in R after determining study design, data collection protocol, and methodology to best achieve your research objectives.

-8.4.1 Logistic regression
+8.5.1 Logistic regression

 As we move forward in this section, we are going to assume that your study design and data assessment prior to this section addresses any collinearity in predictor variables and a priori hypothesis were used to generate your models used in logistic regression.
 There are several ways to to calculate RSFs in R using logistic functions that can assess population level or intra-population variation.
-The use of General Linear Models using the (glm) command using the lme4 package is often used for estimating population-level models only.
+The use of General Linear Models with various functions in the lme4 package is often used for estimating population-level models only.
 Alternatively, we can assess intra-population variation using the lmer function.
-Assessing intra-population variation is a mixed-model approach that provides a powerful and flexible tool for the analysis of balanced and unbalanced grouped data that are often common in wildlife studies that have correlation between observations within the same group (Gillies et al. 2006).
+Assessing intra-population variation in a mixed-model approach that provides a powerful and flexible tool for the analysis of balanced and unbalanced grouped data that are often common in wildlife studies that have correlation between observations within the same group or variation among individuals at the same site (Gillies et al. 2006).